Floor Lamps and Solar Lights

 Repurposed Floor Lamps Make Great Patio Solar Lights

-Because this floor lamp had some rust on it, I did have to do some prep work.
+Because this floor lamp had some rust, I had to do some prep work.
 You can’t spray paint over rust and/or dirt.

 Gut the Foor Lamp by Removing all the Wiring